krishnamshah/QuantumComputingExperiments/README.md

 The Deutsch-Josza algorithm is one of the earliest examples demonstrating the power of quantum computers.
 It can determine whether a given function is constant or balanced (outputting an equal number of 0s and 1s) in a single evaluation - a task impossible for classical computers to achieve with the same efficiency.

+### Quantum Teleportation Experiment

+Quantum teleportation is a fascinating phenomenon in quantum computing and quantum information theory.
+It involves transferring the state of a qubit from one location to another, using quantum entanglement and classical communication.
+This experiment demonstrates the basic principles of quantum teleportation.

 #### Understanding the Results

 - If the algorithm outputs all 0s, the function is constant.